akirarika/shared-ref/README.md

 SharedRef allows you to create synchronized refs across tabs, suitable for Vue framework.

+This can easily allow you to achieve: the function of synchronizing login in other tabs when one tab logs in.
+Alternatively, when a user changes certain configurations, other tabs will also automatically take effect.

+You can even use your imagination to easily synchronize data between iframes.
+Moreover, if you are using Electron or doing some hybrid development, you can also synchronize data between multiple webviews.

 Under the hood, we create a SharedWorker to maintain the state of refs, synchronizing changes in values across multiple tabs.

 If the user's browser does not support SharedWorker, it will automatically fall back to using Worker to achieve the same.